Vixenka/vixenka/README.md

 > #OpenToWork, because I want to learn new things in new and bigger team for self-improvement. infvix@gmail.com

 ### Hi || ohayo 👋
-I'm Vixen, a programmer enthusiast who loves performance, because I trait programming as art.
+I'm Vixen, a programmer enthusiast who loves performance, because I treat programming as art.

-Currently I create my own [game engine](https://github.com/NoiseStudio/NoiseEngine), but in future I want create own next-generation programming language and OS based on own JIT compiler assisted with AOT optimizations.
+Currently I'm creating my own [game engine](https://github.com/NoiseStudio/NoiseEngine), but in the future I want to create my own next-generation programming language and OS based on own JIT compiler assisted with AOT optimizations.

 ## My projects